Tickets to the Museum of the Treasure of San Gennaro

 Cappella Capece Minutolo

 This marvelous Gothic-Angevin chapel is one of the most important in the church.
-Stop to admire the fourteenth-century triptych and the fabulous mosaic floor.
+Stop to admire the 14th-century triptych and the fabulous mosaic floor.

 The Museum of the Treasury of San Gennaro